King’s Home unveils new house for Transitional Living Program residents - Shelby County Reporter

 The home was dedicated as “Jane’s House” in honor of King’s Home donor and supporter Jane Franks.

-“Jane’s House will allow the six girls currently enrolled in our Transitional Living Program and future residents to have a freshly renovated new house to call home,” King’s Home President Lew Burdette said.
+“Jane’s House allows up to seven girls in our Transitional Living Program and future residents to have a freshly renovated new house to call home,” King’s Home President Lew Burdette said.
 “As one of the teen girls living at Jane’s House so eloquently stated yesterday, ‘I’ve never even imagined living in such a beautiful house.
 For the first time, I see that people really do care about me.
 Mrs. Jane provided a beautiful home just for me to live in.
 Imagine all of the girls just like me who will get to live at Jane’s House in the future.’
-This home has been beautifully furnished through the unbelievable generosity of Jane Franks, grants and donors.”
+This home has been beautifully furnished through the unbelievable generosity of Jane Franks.”

 The Girls Transitional Living Program started in 2004 to provide opportunities for abused youth to experience real-world independence and responsibility before they transition into adulthood, Burdette said.

-The program is designed to allow maturing King’s Home youth ages 16-19 a more independent living arrangement than the traditional youth homes.
+The program is designed to allow maturing King’s Home youth ages 16-19 a more independent living arrangement than the traditional, residential group homes for youth.

 Franks said she was honored to learn the home would bear her name.